Auburn vs. Iowa: Odds, spread, over/under - NCAA Tournament First Round

 Auburn vs. Iowa: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-In this article, you can take a look at the spread and odds across multiple sportsbooks for the Auburn vs. Iowa matchup.
+In this article, you can take a look at odds and spreads for the Auburn vs. Iowa matchup across multiple sportsbooks.

 Auburn vs. Iowa Game Info